- Get Help

 Histories and Chronologies

-Glickman, Sylvia and Martha Furman Schleifer, eds.
+Glickman, Sylvia and Martha Furman Schleifer, editors.
 From Convent to Concert Hall: a Guide to Women Composers.
-(ML 82 .F76 2003) Organized by time period through the 20th century.
+(ML 82 .F76 2003) Organized by time period from the Middle Ages through the 20th century.
 Contains chronological and geographical lists of women composers.

 Kendall, Alan.
 The Chronicle of Classical Music: an Intimate Diary of the Lives and Music of the Great Composers.
 (Ref.
 ML 390 .K35 1994) Basically a timeline, covering 1600 to the present, showing musicians' lives against the backdrop of contemporary world events.
 Profusely illustrated, with a biographical index of composers.